 You will earn the current federal minimum wage.

 Your total work–study award depends on:

-- When you apply
+- When you apply;

-- Your level of financial need and
+- Your level of financial need; and

-- Your school’s funding level
+- Your school’s funding level.

-Funds are limited and available on a first come, first served basis so submitting your FAFSA before the priority deadline gives you the best chance of receiving an award.
+Funds are limited and available on a first-come, first-served basis, so submitting your FAFSA before the priority deadline gives you the best chance of receiving an award.

-How You’re Paid
+How You Are Paid